-- 1. In the Project Selection grid, click the Add a New Project \bigoplus button.
+- 1. In the Project Selection grid, click the Add a New Project button.
 The Add Project dialog box displays. - 2.
 Type a name for your project in the Project Name field.
-The name should be descriptive enough so you can recognize the project in the list. - Optionally type a description for the project in the Project Description field.
-Descriptions are useful to differentiate multiple Sensible Machine Learning projects with similar project names. - 4.
-Click Add.
-A message displays in the dialog box asking you to verify running the job to create the project.
-To verify, click Save to start the project creation and view job progress. - 5.
-When the job completes, click Close to close the Project Creation dialog box.
+The name should be descriptive enough so you can recognize the project in the list. - 3.
+Optionally type a description for the project in the Project Description field.
+Descriptions are useful to differentiate multiple SensibleAl Forecast projects with similar project names. - 4.
+Security Access (Admins Only):